git-game/git-game-v2/README.md

 One has the consonants of the name of the next branch to checkout and the other has the vowels.
 The only help they left behind was the following text:

-branch = spider --> 8/4 commits below the head
-branch = ant --> 6/2 commits below the head
+branch = the type of bug a spider is --> 8/4 commits below the head branch = the type of bug an ant is --> 6/2 commits below the head

 Your job is to decipher what this means and safely retrieve the proper commits from each branch using ```git cherry-pick```.
 Once you do this, you can output the file contents properly using ```cat```.